 There is one ugly aspect to this extruder as well: the tensioning screw is quite difficult to set up right, and you have to experiment.

 This is one of the remaining things that I haven’t replaced yet.
 There is still a possibility that the problem is in my current hotend setup.
 A random old Internet claims that "only the screw part of the heatbreak should be visible", although it doesn’t seem to be the case in official Průša articles.
-It’s likely I moved some of the stuff there, and maybe I should reapply thermal paste.
+It’s likely I moved some of the stuff there a bit, and maybe I should reapply thermal paste.

 I could also try asking the official support if they have any ideas, which I haven’t tried yet.
 It’d be unpleasant to screw things up more than they already are.